 In Oklahoma law, the crime of assault is defined as an intentional attempt or threat of force or violence against another person.
-Assault is a misdemeanor crime, punishable by jail time, a fine or both.
+Assault is a misdemeanor crime punishable by jail time, a fine, or both.
 Okla.
 Stat. tit.
-21 § 641.
+21 § 641

 In Oklahoma, battery is defined as the intentional and unlawful use of force or violence against another.
 Okla.
 Stat. tit.
 21 § 642

 If that same man raises his hand as if to strike the person, he has threatened violence, and an assault has been committed.
 When he hits another, that is the battery.
 These two crimes often occur together and as such, are often charged together as assault and battery.